karanmann/karanmann/README.md

 Born and raised in India surrounded by MS-DOS and command lines 💻, living in Sweden.
 Somehow I diverged from my passion in coding.
 I'm a __Fullstack developer__ in the making, computers were always a passion.
 Now I have jumped to the oppertunity to working with my passion.

- - 📚 I’m currently completed a __Front Development Bootcamp.__

- - 🌱 I’m currently can work with : __HTML, CSS, JavaScript, Express, Mongoose, Node.js and Redux Toolkit focusing mainly on React__.
+ - 🌱 Tech : __HTML, CSS, JavaScript, Express, Mongoose, Node.js and Redux Toolkit focusing mainly on React__.

  - 🌈 I also love to travel especially Road Trips!